 Before you continue, first things first: Disk Management is a very powerful tool, and with great power comes great responsibility!
 If you are not very experienced with computers, you can look, but better not touch and let someone more knowledgeable to do the job.
 Because with Disk Management it's very easy to destroy your partitions and lose your files, if you don't know what you are doing.

-In our case, the 60 GB disk (shown as 55.89 GB disk in the list) is Disk 4 (let's remember this number, we will need it a bit later.)
-It has two partitions, one is a 200MB EFI partition that has no drive letter assigned, and another NTFS partition of the size 55.69 GB, that has the label test and the drive letter F:.
+In our case, the 240 GB disk (shown as 223.56 GB disk in the list) is Disk 3 (let's remember this number, we will need it a bit later.)
+It has two partitions, one is a 128MB EFI partition that has no drive letter assigned, and another NTFS partition of the size 223.43 GB, that has the label test and the drive letter G:.
 Although these two partitions looks similar, they are treated very differently by Windows.
 If you right-click on the normal NTFS partition, you should see the normal menu that lets you perform various tasks on that partition, including the Delete Volume command:

 However, if we right-click on the first EFI partition, the menu we get is completely disabled:

-As you can see, the partition is protected in such a way that even the powerful Disk Management tool cannot do anything to it.
+As you can see, the system partition is protected in such a way that even the powerful Disk Management tool cannot do anything to it.
 Note that it's not because the partition is EFI, it's because the tool that created that partition had marked it in a way that prohibits other tools to tamper with it.
-(That's usually the case for the system hard disks formatted on the Mac computers.)
-However, what if we want to delete such a partition and re-initialize the disk from scratch?
+However, what if we want to delete the EFI system partition and re-initialize the disk from scratch?

 This should display the DISKPART command prompt.
 The first command we should use is list disk that should display the list of the disks currently connected to the computer:

 Again, it's very important to properly identify the disk we want to work with in the list.
-Our 60 GB disk is still listed as Disk 4 with the capacity 55 GB.
-Once we are sure that this is the disk we want to re-initialize, we need to select it, by entering the command select disk 4 (yes, that's how selection is usually done when using the command line tools!).
+Our 240 GB disk is still listed as Disk 3 with the capacity 223 GB.
+(Notice that it is listed as having 0B free.
+This is because all available disk space is currently allocated for the two partitions we've discussed above.)
+Once we are sure that this is the disk we want to re-initialize, we need to select it, by entering the command select disk 3 (yes, that's how selection is usually done when using the command line tools!).
 Then, let's use the list disk command again, to confirm that the disk in question is indeed now selected: